 Step 1: Request Information

-To request an information packet and/or schedule a visit to one of our monthly Admissions Open House event, you may stop in or call the school office at 215-247-1060.
-Or simply email Sue Lasek (email@example.com) with your family’s information including your name, children’s birthdates, and your contact information (emails, phone number, and your current mailing address).
+To request an information packet and/or schedule a visit, you may call (215) 247-1060 or email [email protected] with your family’s information including your name, children’s birthdates, and your contact information (emails, phone number, and your current mailing address).

 Step 2: Visit and Observe (Optional)

-While it is not a requirement to attend an Admissions Open House in order to apply for enrollment, it is an excellent opportunity to observe the school in action and get a feel for what makes OMC such a terrific place.
-You will have a chance to meet the Principal, tour the school, meet the teachers, observe the classrooms, meet other OMC parents, and learn about the admissions process.
+Visitng is an excellent opportunity to observe OMC in action at our new location in Chestnut Hill College.
+You will have a chance to meet the Principal Dr. Patricia Sheetz, tour our space, meet the teachers, observe the classrooms, meet other OMC parents, and learn more about the admissions process.

 Step 3: Submit Your Information Form and Academic Records

 Copies of your child’s latest report card and standardized test scores are required for students entering Grades 2-8.
 We cannot proceed in the admissions process without the opportunity to review records.
-As availability is determined, you will be called to set up a family visit with Mrs. Schmidt, our Principal.
+As availability is determined, you will be called to set up a family visit with Dr. Sheetz.

 Step 4: Meet with the Principal

 Note: Children you may wish to enroll are required to be present at this meeting.